-A summary of the key business tax announcements made in the Chancellor’s Spring Budget on 8 March 2017.
+Tax analysis: A summary of the key business tax announcements made in the Chancellor’s Budget on 11 March 2020.

 Sign in or take a trial to read the full analysis.

 To continue reading this news article, as well as thousands of others like it, sign in to LexisPSL or register for a free trial

 Free trials are only available to individuals based in the UK